 Even though three years sounds like a long time, if possible, is important to contact an attorney shortly after the accident.
 It takes time to investigate and prepare a personal injury case.

 Contact a Baltimore Catastrophic Injury Lawyer Today

 If you have suffered a spinal cord injury because of someone else’s fault or negligence, you should reach out to a personal injury attorney to learn more about your legal rights to recover compensation.
-Contact our Baltimore law firm, William G. Kolodner Personal Injury Lawyers, 410) 837-2144.
+Contact our Baltimore law firm, WGK Personal Injury Lawyers, 410) 837-2144.